sivacharan03/python-learning/README.md

-# python-learning
+# Python Learning

-Python basics and practice codes for Data Science
+This repository contains Python practice programs and examples for:
+- Basic syntax
+- Conditions and loops
+- Functions
+- Logic building

+This is part of my learning journey in Artificial Intelligence and Data Science.